 The DASH Diet and a Heart-Healthy Eating Style

 Hypertension is one of the major risk factors for more serious cardiac disease.
 It’s also one of the most common health concerns we face today.
 Fortunately, there are things that can be done to treat, control, and in some cases, reverse hypertension.
 One of these things is the DASH diet.

-The DASH diet offers a nutritional guideline for eating to improve high blood pressure.
-It also comes with a long list of benefits, including being healthier overall.
+The DASH diet offers nutritional guidelines for eating to improve high blood pressure.
+It also comes with a long list of health benefits, including being healthier overall.
 High blood pressure and all the dangers that come with it don’t have to be a way of life.
 Follow DASH and regain control over your health.

 - National Heart Lung and Blood Institute (NHLBI): “Lowering Your Blood Pressure with DASH”